Tool Introduction

 - A: Blood glucose unit conversion is crucial for understanding and comparing blood glucose test reports, medical advice, and health information from different countries or regions.
 This helps diabetic patients manage themselves more accurately and communicate better with their doctors.

-- Please ensure that you enter valid numbers.
+- Please ensure that you enter a valid number.
 Non-numeric characters or incorrect formats may lead to conversion failure or inaccuracy.

 - The results provided by this blood glucose converter are for daily reference and educational purposes only.
 It cannot replace professional medical diagnosis or treatment advice.